Mandi-Li/AI-Future-Multiverse-Simulator/README.md

 ## License

 This project is provided for educational and research purposes.
 Feel free to use and modify the code with appropriate attribution.
+BUT PLEASE CITE ME!